uviclibraries/woodblock-design/vectorizing-design.md

 nav_order: 2
 parent: Workshop Activities
 ---
-# Importing your Design into Inkscape

-## Vectorizing your Design in Inkscape
+# Vectorizing your Design in Inkscape

-# Importing and Sizing Document
+## Importing and Sizing Document

 1. Open Inkscape.
 Select “Open” and navigate in your files to your saved .png file.